ytkimirti/donerkebab/README.md

 > Control browsers without the pain with python.

-> A super easy to use, beginner friendly [selenium](https://pypi.org/project/selenium/) wrapper
+> A super easy to use and tasty [selenium](https://pypi.org/project/selenium/) wrapper

 ```shell
 $ pip install donerkebab